Our Moscow life! Living in Moscow has been an experience we will never forget!

 Moscow did not give me an easy start of my Moscow life.
 Do not get me wrong.
-I was of course struck by the beauty of this city, all different hoods and things to explore but still to create a life here, to settle in into Moscow living was not an easy journey.
+I was, of course, struck by the beauty of this city, all different hoods and things to explore but still to create a life here, to settle into living in Moscow was not an easy journey.

 The language barrier, the traffic jam, the huge metro system with a map all in Cyrillic letters – it was a lot to get used to for a small town girl.
 The harsh attitude of the people you met in the streets, no smiling faces, a lot of papers to fill, visits to numerous authorities located in the middle of nowhere…

-However, after a month or so I started to understand the game of the Moscow life, how to embrace living in Moscow.
+However, after a month or so I started to understand the game of Moscow life, how to embrace living in Moscow.
 When the lady in the metro cash desk started to talk to the guy behind me, I just raised my voiced pushed the money through the little opening in her window and stared her in the eyes and with a firm voice said “Charge my card Spasibo”.
 Moscow bring it on, here I come.

 Phase II: The Honeymoon Days of our Moscow Life